 If you have ruled out the option of joining a guided tour and prefer to buy tickets to Auschwitz and visit on your own, you will have to prepare your trip from Krakow.

 Although traveling by train is usually very comfortable, in this case the bus makes a more direct (and therefore shorter) journey.
 The first bus leaves from 6:20 in the morning and takes just over an hour, leaving you much closer to the concentration camp than the train itself (the train station is about two kilometers from the entrance to Auschwitz.

 If you need to know more details to plan your arrival, I recommend my article on how to get to Auschwitz.

 9. Don't forget your passport or identity card

-For security reasons, to access the concentration camp you will need to be documented, so don't forget to bring a valid ID card or passport with your photo.
-Without this, I'm afraid you will not be allowed to enter Auschwitz, so better remember that!
+For security reasons, you will need to be documented to enter the concentration camp, so don't forget to bring a valid ID card or passport with your photo.
+Without this, I am afraid you will not be allowed to enter Auschwitz, remember!

 10. Plan your visit: you will need at least half a day

-Although the concentration camp is not too far from Krakow and can be reached in little more than an hour, the visit inside the facilities can take between two and three hours.
+Although the concentration camp is not too far from Krakow and can be reached in just over an hour, the visit inside the camp can take two to three hours.

-If you add to this the round trip and waiting times for public transportation, you will easily need half a day for the entire visit.
-Keep this in mind when planning the rest of your day in Krakow, figuring out where and when you can eat, what other visits you can do on the same day, etc.
+If you add to this the round trip and the waiting times for public transport, you will easily need half a day for the entire visit.
+Keep this in mind to plan the rest of your day in Krakow, calculate where and when you can eat, what other visits you can do the same day, etc.